Puig single in 10th lifts contending Indians over Tigers 2-1

+CLEVELAND — Yasiel Puig rounded first base, happily waiting for Francisco Lindor to jump into his arms.
+It was a moment he had been waiting for since joining the Indians on July 31.

-CLEVELAND — Yasiel Puig hit an RBI single off the top of the right field wall with two outs in the 10th inning and the Cleveland Indians kept up their playoff push, beating the Detroit Tigers 2-1 Wednesday night.
+Puig delivered a bases-loaded single off the top of the right field wall with two outs in the 10th inning, allowing Cleveland to continue its playoff push with a 2-1 victory over the Detroit Tigers on Wednesday night.

-The Indians entered the day one-half game behind Tampa Bay for the second AL wild-card spot.
-Cleveland stayed 2 ½ games behind wild-card leader Oakland.
+The Indians entered the day one-half game behind Tampa Bay for the second AL wild-card spot and remain 2 1/2 games in back of wild-card leader Oakland.

-Cleveland beat the Tigers for the 16th straight time this season, one shy of its franchise record set against Baltimore in 1954.
-The Indians are 17-1 against the Tigers this year, outscoring them 109-38.

-The Tigers, with the worst record in the majors at 45-106, matched their longest losing streak against an opponent.
-They also dropped 16 in a row to Minnesota in 2002-03.
+“I’m feeling good because this is my first walkoff with this team, finally,” Puig said, exhaling.
+“The inning before, I told Lindor and a couple of players, ‘Hey, I’m going to finish this one with a home run.’
+I didn’t get that, but I got the single to win the game.

+“All I’m focused on is my team trying to win the most games we can and waiting for Tampa to lose a couple.”

-Puig’s bases-loaded drive off José Cisnero (0-4) came after an intentional walk to Carlos Santana.
-It was the fourth hit of the game and the fifth career walkoff plate appearance by Puig, who was acquired from Cincinnati in a three-team trade on July 31.
+The enigmatic slugger drove the first pitch he saw from José Cisnero (0-4) over the head of Travis Demeritte.
+It was the fourth hit of the game and the fifth career walkoff plate appearance by Puig, who was acquired from Cincinnati in a three-team trade.

 Roberto Pérez reached on an error by shortstop Willi Castro to open the 10th and was replaced by Bradley Zimmer, who advanced on Ryan Flaherty’s sacrifice bunt.
-A fielder’s choice by Oscar Mercado was bookended by intentional walks to Francisco Lindor and Santana, setting the stage for the enigmatic Puig.
+A fielder’s choice by Oscar Mercado was bookended by intentional walks to Francisco Lindor and Carlos Santana, setting the stage for Puig.

+“You have to take your choice because having to pitch to Puig is not your greatest feeling in the world,” said Tigers manager Ron Gardenhire, whose team has the worst record in baseball at 45-106.
+“With Lindor and the whole package, they have a great lineup and it’s stacked at the top.”

+Puig said he was motivated by the strategy, explaining, “He walked Santana and he’s going to pitch to me like I can’t finish this game.
+I got the pitch and put the ball in play and we won.”

 LOOKING BETTER